Key Takeaways

 1. Make Sure They Have a Will

-2. Double-Check Beneficiary Designations
+2. Double Check Beneficiary Designations

-Not all property is transferred through a will.
+Not all assets are transferred through a wil.
 Life insurance policies and retirement plans identify who is a beneficiary.
-This is the person who's meant to inherit the death benefit proceeds after the policyholder's death.
-Even if a will says something different, a beneficiary designation within a life insurance policy still applies.
-For example, your loved one might have divorced but forgot to remove their ex-spouse as a beneficiary on their retirement plan.
-It's a good reason to ask whether their instructions are up to date.
+A beneficiary is the person who receives the death benefit after the policyholder passes away.
+Even if a will says something different, the beneficiary designation on the account takes priority.

 3. Prepare Other Estate Plan Documents & Trusts

-4. Pick a Proper Executor
+4. Pick a Responsible Executor

 5. Identify & Discuss Complicated Assets